Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Introduction

-To resolve this ambiguity, we re-analysed the Blue KCWI spectra in this work; we organised the paper as follows: Section~\ref{sec:kcwi} contains a new analysis of the blue KCWI observations because the determination of a galaxy redshift with $z\approx1$ and $z\approx3$ is known to be difficult and the original evaluation of \cite{bib:Griffiths2021} did not consider $z\approx3$.
-Depending on the resolution and signal-to-noise of the instrument, different emission and absorption lines can appear at similar, observed wavelengths.
-Section~\ref{sec:moircs} then contains the details of the Subaru/MOIRCS observations which show that an analysis of the data available from \cite{bib:Ebeling2025} is insufficient to constrain the redshift of the source galaxy with high certainty.
+To resolve this ambiguity, we reanalyse the Blue KCWI spectra in this work; we organise the paper as follows: Section~\ref{sec:kcwi} contains a new analysis of the Blue KCWI observations because the determination of a galaxy redshift with $z\approx1$ and $z\approx3$ is known to be difficult and the original evaluation of \cite{bib:Griffiths2021} did not consider $z\approx3$.
+Depending on the resolution and signal-to-noise ratio of the instrument, different emission and absorption lines can appear at similar observed wavelengths.
+Section~\ref{sec:moircs} then contains the details of the Subaru/MOIRCS observations, which show that an analysis of the data available from \cite{bib:Ebeling2025} is insufficient to constrain the redshift of the source galaxy with high certainty.
 Section~\ref{sec:conclusions} summarises our findings and presents our conclusions.

-\section{Blue KCWI Redshift Determination}
+\section{Blue KCWI redshift determination}

-\comm{As detailed in Appendix~\ref{sec:data_reduction}, the data used in this section was taken with the KCWI in September 16, 2020 under the pro- gramme ID H315 with Richard E. Griffiths as Principal Investigator.
+As detailed in Appendix~\ref{sec:data_reduction}, the data used in this section was taken with the KCWI on September 16, 2020 under the pro- gramme ID H315 with Richard E. Griffiths as Principal Investigator.
 Details on the data acquisition specifics can be found in the appendix in Section~\ref{sec:kcwi_data_acquisition}.
-Our completely new data calibration and reduction of the existing data set is outlined in the appendix in Sections~\ref{sec:kcwi_data_calibration} and \ref{sec:kcwi_data_cube}.
-In the following, the newly created data cube is used to mainly re-investigate the redshift of the background galaxy of the triple-image configuration.
-But prior to this, as a clean feasibility test for the spectrum extraction, we \comm{first} reproduced the spectrum for the Lyman-$\alpha$ blob discovered in \cite{bib:Griffiths2021}.}
+Our completely new data calibration and reduction of the existing dataset is outlined in the appendix in Sections~\ref{sec:kcwi_data_calibration} and \ref{sec:kcwi_data_cube}.
+In the following, the newly created data cube is used to mainly reinvestigate the redshift of the background galaxy of the triple-image configuration.
+But prior to this, as a clean feasibility test for the spectrum extraction, we \comm{first} reproduced the spectrum for the Lyman-$\alpha$ blob discovered in \cite{bib:Griffiths2021}.

-\subsection{Lyman-\texorpdfstring{$\alpha$}{a} Blob Spectral Analysis}
+\subsection{Lyman-\texorpdfstring{$\alpha$}{a} blob spectral analysis}